DaviDevMod/focus-trap/packages/focus-trap/CONTRIBUTING.md

 - Avoid force-pushing your changes, especially when updating your PR based on review feedback.
 Force-pushed changes are not easily viewable on GitHub, and not at all viewable if a force-push also rebases against main.
 PRs will be squash merged, so the specific commits on your PR branch do not matter, only the PR title itself.
 Don't worry about having a perfect commit history; instead focus on making your changes as easy to review and merge as possible.

 - When applicable, write new tests and/or update the [README.md](https://github.com/DaviDevMod/focus-trap/blob/main/packages/focus-trap/README.md).

+- If the changes you made affect the behaviour of the package in any way, create a changeset by running `yarn changeset` and following the instructions on your terminal.

 #### Need inspiration?